EzeRodas/moon-tts/README.md

 First of all, I have no idea what I'm doing and barely know how to code, this is just an amalgamation of tutorials I saw somewhere in youtube and questions I asked to Copilot, combined into a couple of weeks of banging my head against it.
 I just needed something for a friend of mine, but if it helps someone else then great.

-I'm open to any kind of suggestion improve the program, and any feedback idea will be greatly appreciated.
+I'm open to any kind of suggestion improve the program, and any feedback or idea will be greatly appreciated.

 Also, <ins>very important</ins>, if you try to run the .exe file it ***WILL BE FLAGGED AS SUSPICIOUS*** by Windows.
 I do not have the money to spend on a license neither a company certification to sign it, so I can't do anything about it.\
 If you don't trust the .exe, feel free to download the full source code that you can completely read and execute it yourself.